Two coyotes captured on Sullivan’s Island

 Sullivan’s Island officials report both coyote sightings and attacks have become more prevalent on the island in the last few months.
 In August alone, five dogs were attacked including one that was ambushed in broad daylight.

-“The fact that they’re attacking dogs on the beach,” Murphy said, “out in the open, that’s rare, and they’ve just gotten more and more bold.”
+“The fact that they’re attacking dogs on the beach… out in the open, that’s rare, and they’ve just gotten more and more bold,” he said.

-Due to the rise in coyote encounters, Murphy says the Town is now taking a more aggressive approach by stepping up their patrol and recruiting wildlife experts like himself to prevent future attacks.
+Due to the rise in coyote encounters, Murphy says the town is now taking a more aggressive approach by stepping up its patrol and recruiting wildlife experts like himself to prevent future attacks.

 Murphy advises pet owners to keep their animals on a leash so they don’t accidentally get caught in the traps.